Huegoxaga/notes/finance/related-concepts.md

 - It is characterized by a large number of independent sellers, each firm has a relatively small market share
 - No individual firm has any significant power over price.
   - Firms need only pay attention to the average price charged in the market, not the price of individual competitors
-- Unlike perfectly competitive markets where products are perfect substitutes for each other, firms under monopolistic competition reduce slightly different products from each other in terms of quality features and marketing
+- Unlike perfectly competitive markets where products are perfect substitutes for each other, firms under monopolistic competition produce slightly different products from each other in terms of quality features and marketing
   - Although there are differences, the competing products are close substitutes for one another as the basic functions are the same
   - Firms compete on price, quality, and features and marketing as a result of product differentiation
   - Marketing is a must to inform the market about such differentiating characteristics